 Pros of Having a House With an Alleyway

-There are positives in having an alleyway behind your house, and it was those items I considered when I purchased my home.
+There are positives to having an alleyway behind your house, and that was what I considered when I purchased my home.

 - Access to my garage was easy.
 If I wanted to park in my garage, I took the alleyway.
 Again, I liked having the garage out of the way so it wouldn't distract from the look in front of the house.
 Again, out of sight, out of mind.

 - It was different.
 I never lived anywhere that had an alleyway, let alone been in many alleyways in my life.
 I had heard bad things about alleyways but always thought it was a work of fiction.
 So generally, I was excited to have one.

 Cons of Having a House With an Alleyway

 Unfortunately, there are more negatives than positives in having an alleyway behind your home.
 These are items you should consider before purchasing a home that has an alleyway.

 - Trash will be a problem.
 As much as I like having the trash picked up behind my house, it's a problem on a consistent basis.
 In my case, the trash was picked up on my side of the alleyway, so everyone put their trash cans in front of my house.

 - All sorts of individuals will frequent the alleyway.
 Most people think it's just unhoused individuals.
 It's not just that.
 Everyone uses it to walk down, innocently or not.
 You'll have individuals who will go down the alleyway to dig through the trash, park their cars, or do illegal activities.

 - Crime will happen.
 In reference to my last point, you will have those individuals commit crimes in the alleyway.
 Some could be minor, like stealing trash or spraying graffiti.
 However, people have been known to park their cars in the alleyway to have sex.